Afghan president seeks defense of cities as Taliban advance

 On Sunday, the Afghan armed forces spokesman, Gen. Ajmal Omar Shinwari, told reporters that three provinces in southern and western Afghanistan face critical security situations.
 Southern Kandahar — the birthplace of the Taliban — as well as Helmand and Herat provinces have witnessed several attacks.

-Helmand provincial council chief Attaullah Afghan said the Taliban are also advancing in the provincial capital of Lashar Gah, and now have control of the city’s seventh district.
-On Monday, elite Afghan commando units were dispatched to Lashar Gah to help defend the city.
+Helmand provincial council chief Attaullah Afghan said the Taliban now have control of Lashkar Gah’s seventh district.
+On Monday, elite Afghan commando units were dispatched to help defend the city.

 “There has been relentless gunfire, air strikes and mortars in densely populated areas.
 Houses are being bombed, and many people are suffering severe injuries,” said Sarah Leahy, Helmand coordinator for Doctors Without Borders.